-Biden renews call for patience as Trump campaign launches more legal fights over ballots
+Biden renews call for patience as Trump assails vote-counting process

 In Pennsylvania, 6,877 ballots were processed on Nov.
 4. That number was 5,915 in North Carolina, 9,037 in Nevada and 1,706 in Georgia.
 Those votes — which could count in some states but not others depending on local ballot deadlines — could loom large in tightening races.

-The Postal Service processed close to 150,000 ballots nationwide on Wednesday, with a 94.5-percent on-time rate, an improvement over recent days, but still below the 97 percent that postal and voting experts expect of the agency.
+The Postal Service processed close to 150,000 ballots nationwide on Wednesday, with a 94.5 percent on-time rate, an improvement over recent days, but still below the 97 percent that postal and voting experts expect of the agency.

 But in the nine postal districts spanning five swing states yet to be decided — Arizona, Nevada, Pennsylvania, North Carolina and Georgia — the ballot on-time rate was 84.6 percent.
 That means roughly 15 out of every 100 ballots in processing plants were not sorted — or delivered — on time.

-In filing the data, Justice Department lawyers representing the Postal Service in U.S. District Court for the District of Columbia cautioned that the figures were not reliable.
+In filing the data, Justice Department lawyers representing the Postal Service in the U.S. District Court for the District of Columbia cautioned that the figures were not reliable.
 The data does not include “first mile” and “last mile” handling steps, which could add time to delivery, and only accounts for items the agency was able to successfully identify as ballots.

 The Postal Service also encouraged post offices to cull local ballots by hand and deliver them directly to vote counters, bypassing the regional facilities that account for processing scores, though the agency cannot say how widely that practice was being employed.

-Jacob Bogage, Tom Hamburger and Michelle Ye Hee Lee contributed to this report.
+Jacob Bogage, Emma Brown, Tom Hamburger and Michelle Ye Hee Lee contributed to this report.